grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 As they pushed their way slowly up the main channel and deeper into Stilt City, Percy became a little concerned.
 "Hemi, do you know how to find the fuckin' dock we are supposed to unload at in all this fuckin' mess?"

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "There is a system to the dock numbers," said Hemi.
 "I am fairly certain that we are moving in the right direction.
 However, the system is complex and poorly maintained.
 We shall have to ask for guidance at some point."

 Percy asked Cassandra to use the binoculars to scout out the hand-painted signs that indicated the dock numbers accessible from each access channel they passed, and report them to Hemi.
 The descending order of the dock numbers reassured Percy somewhat, but she would have been much more satisfied with a quality chart of Stilt City's many passages and byways.

-The open lane of the oiler in front of them made navigating much easier.
-The local boats generally tried to stay out of the way of the bigger ships, knowing that the big ships were far less maneuverable and took much longer to stop.
-But a ship making its way up the channel still had a bit of a job clearing a path, whereas few local boats would try to cut between two ships moving up the channel.
+The open lane left behind the oiler in front of them made navigating much easier.
+The local boats generally tried to stay out of the way of the bigger ships, knowing that the massive ocean-going vessels were far less maneuverable and took much longer to stop.
+Few local boats would take the risk of cutting between two ships moving up the channel in a line.

 One did though.
-A small flat-bottomed boat, a kind of a wherry, that moved slowly into the lane between the oiler and the _Prospect_, at such a speed that there was no chance it would make its way across the lane before the _Prospect_ was on top of the tiny craft.
+A small flat-bottomed boat, a kind of a wherry, that moved into the lane between the oiler and the _Prospect_ at such a speed that there was no chance it would make its way across the lane before the _Prospect_ was on top of the tiny craft.
 The man paddling the wherry kept pausing and raising one arm.
 At first Hemi thought he was trying to make sure the people guiding the _Prospect_ saw him, but then Hemi realized he was actually hailing them.
 Hemi called down through the hatch to Bastian to reverse thrust and bring the _Prospect_ to a stop.
-The man in the wherry angled his tiny tree of a craft alongside the huge gray metal cylinder and bumped up against the _Prospect_'s hull.
+The man in the wherry angled his tiny bobbing craft and bumped it alongside the huge gray metal cylinder of the _Prospect_'s hull.
 He deftly grabbed the handholds on the hull as they swept past and stepped one foot up onto a rung while holding his boat still with the other.
 He looped a painter from the wherry around one of the step rungs so it could not get away and then shimmied up the handholds to the deck.

 "'Hoy there!
 Do you need a pilot?" he shouted up to the bridge of the sail as he continued to move towards them.
 "I can bring your sub marine in to where-the-fuck-ever.
 I know all the ways and docks around here.
 I can make sure you don't ground --- the water is very suddenly shallow in many places."